rhpvorderman/sequali/README.rst

                             set by the threshold fraction.
 Useful for smaller files.
 Default: 100.
       --overrepresentation-max-threshold THRESHOLD
-                            The amount of occurrences for a sequence to beconsidered overrepresented, regardless of the bound
+                            The amount of occurrences for a sequence to be considered overrepresented, regardless of the bound
                             set by the threshold fraction.
 Useful for very large files.
 Default: unlimited.
       --overrepresentation-max-unique-fragments N